AdS$_{3}$ spacetime wormhole fluctuations and their impact on false vacuum decay: The tunneling action

 Here, the symbol $``\pm"$ corresponds to two different results.
-In the later, we will show that only one of the results is meaningful in our model.
-The symbols $\Delta_{1j}$, $\Delta_{2j}$ and $\Delta_{3j}$ are defined as
+In the later, we will show that only one of the results is meaningful in our model (see appendix~\ref{sec:B}).
+The terms $\Delta_{1j}$, $\Delta_{2j}$, and $\Delta_{3j}$ are defined as follows:

 Equation \eqref{eq:3.32} is the representation of the repelling fixed point $\eta_{j}$ in the space $\mathbf{Sie}(g)$.